 Caro Overy is a musician, songwriter and sustainability professional.
 Living in Edinburgh since 2009, she leads community choirs and works with Creative Carbon Scotland to support organisations and artists with carbon management.
 She also writes and performs music with Caro Bridges & The River and The Enharmonic Collective, and grows food small scale in her top floor flat.

-Hannah Brazil is a passionate seed saver, freelance facilitator and is currently finishing an MSc in Medical and Environmental Anthropology at the University of Edinburgh.
+Hannah Brazil is the seed librarian at the Salisbury Centre Seed Library – our first community seed library project in Edinburgh.
+She is a passionate seed keeper, facilitator and environmental anthropologist, currently finishing a postgraduate degree at the University of Edinburgh.
 Her research and work revolve around human-nature (dis)connection and planetary health, focussing on regenerative culture, seed saving and the stories we tell of who we are in relation to nature.
-She’s been involved in sustainable community food growing, permaculture and collaborative education for social change projects around the world and volunteers in the Salisbury Centre food growing garden, as well as for the Living Lighter Project.
+She’s been involved in sustainable community food growing, permaculture and collaborative education for social change projects around the world and volunteers in the Salisbury Centre food growing garden.
 She loves wild swimming and rarely misses the chance to see a sunset.

 Olga Bloemen is a facilitator, community development worker and budding storyteller.
 She’s currently working for both Tripod: Training for Creative Social Action and the Salisbury Centre in Edinburgh.
 Previously she worked for Nourish Scotland, an organisation campaigning for food justice, where she explored food and popular education as vehicles for social change, and sat on the board of Common Good Food.
 She never makes the same bowl of porridge twice, and would like to care for an apple orchard one day.
 She tends to agree with Mary Oliver: “There is only one question: How to love this world.”